-Fifteen to 20 minutes of learning a day is enough to focus on your goal without overloading your brain.
+Fifteen minutes of learning a day is enough to focus on your goal without overloading your brain.
 If you want to create a daily routine longer than this time limit, it’s recommended that you take a break to do something else and then come back to review what you studied during the lesson.
 We older individuals go a little more slowly but still surely on our journeys.

 Tech-Savvy And Over 50